spectralDNS/shenfun/docs/source/introduction.rst

 Shenfun contains classes for working with several such bases, to be used for different equations and boundary conditions.
-More precisely, for a problem at hand the user chooses a function space, :math:`V_N`, which is the span of a set of basis functions.
+More precisely, for a problem at hand the user chooses a function space, :math:`V_N`.
 Associated with the function space is a domain (e.g., :math:`[-1, 1]`), and a weighted inner product.
 The weights :math:`w(x)` are chosen under the hood, and specifically for each basis.
-For example, Chebyshev functions use the weight :math:`1/\sqrt{1-x^2}`, whereas Legendre functions use a constant weight.
+For example, Chebyshev functions use the weight :math:`1/\sqrt{1-x^2}`, whereas Legendre and Fourier functions use a constant weight.

 Complete demonstration programs that solves the Poisson equation :eq:`eq:poisson1`, and some other problems can be found by following these